sitphp/doubles/doc/02_quick_start.md

 }
 ```

-This will make sure the `Doubles\Double::close()` method is executed after each test.
+This will make sure the `SitPHP\Doubles\Double::close()` method is executed after each test.
 The next step is to create class
 double of the class we want to test.

 ## Creating a double